icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [paprika](https://github.com/GeoffreyHecht/paprika) :warning: — A toolkit to detect some code smells in analyzed Android applications.

-- [qark](https://github.com/linkedin/qark) :warning: — Tool to look for several security related Android application vulnerabilities.
+- [qark](https://github.com/linkedin/qark) — Tool to look for several security related Android application vulnerabilities.

 - [redex](https://fbredex.com) — Redex provides a framework for reading, writing, and analyzing .dex files, and a set of optimization passes  that use this framework to improve the bytecode.
 An APK optimized by Redex should be smaller and faster.